DanielHormos/voting-application/README.md

 Voting application

+To use this application you need to run these commands

+- Have .env file with correct database URL

+- npx drizzle-kit push

+- npm run dev

+- npm run seed

 # Final assignment v2.2

 You will build a voting application to visualize the impact of your vote in a representative democracy.